CivicActions/ssp-toolkit/docs/controls/AC.md

 #### CivicActions Responsibility

 The CivicActions Access Control (AC) policy defines policy for remote usage restrictions.
-The Project Manager or Project Owner may additionally provision users according to their Access Control policies.
+The Project Manager or System Owner may additionally provision users according to their Access Control policies.